thrillhousedev/privacy-summarizer/README.md

 - Reactions (for engagement metrics, purged with messages)
 - Group names and IDs
 - Schedule configurations
-- Summary text (for resend capability, purged after 7 days)
+- Summary run metadata (execution time, message count, status - NOT the summary text itself)

 **What NEVER gets stored:**
 - ❌ User names or profiles